git-big-picture/git-big-picture/README.rst

 git-big-picture
 ===============

-Git-big-picture is a visualization for Git repositories.
-You can think of it as a filter that removes uninteresting commits from a DAG modelling a Git repository and thereby exposes the big picture: the hierarchy of tags and branches.
+``git-big-picture`` is a visualization tool for Git repositories.
+You can think of it as a filter that removes uninteresting commits from a DAG modelling a Git repository and thereby exposes the big picture: for example the hierarchy of tags and branches. ``git-big-picture`` supports conveniece output options and can filter different classes of commits.
+It uses the Graphviz utility to render images that are pleasing to the eye.

 A Small Example
 ---------------